This page is in progress -

 Even though large buttons are only required for WCAG level AAA, this rule becomes more critical when designing for a touch screen, such as a phone or tablet.

 Human fingers are larger than a computer mouse.
-Unless we use a screen reader, we don’t have the option of tabbing through all the buttons as we would with a computer and keyboard.
-Therefore, it’s important that buttons on mobile are a large size to accommodate the human error that could come with large fingers and hand movement.
+People who don't use a screen reader or keyboard typically don't tab through all the buttons on screen.
+Therefore, it’s important that buttons on mobile are large enough to accommodate the human error that could come with fingers and hand movement.

 Interesting Further Reading